JvanderKaaij/Crowsnest/Readme.md

 ```
 This will create a database structure that relates to your SQLAlchemy models and

+#### Authentication
+It's important to mention that nothing of this project is safe to use in production without changing.
+- The MySQL root password in docker-compose should be changed.
+- The setup.py username and password should be changed.
+- The secret key in the runtime module should be changed.

 ### Frontend

 Start a webpack dev-server with a hotreload Vuejs framework.